Dead Reckoning (1947 film): Plot

 Murdock teams up with Coral.
 Suspecting that Martinelli had Ord killed in order to get Drake's letter, Murdock breaks into Martinelli's office, only to find the safe already open.
-Just before he is knocked unconscious by an unseen assailant he smells jasmine, the same scent as Coral's perfume.
+Just before he is knocked unconscious by an unseen assailant he smells jasmine, the same scent Coral wears.
 When he awakes Martinelli has him roughed up by his thug Krause, to try to find out the content of the message encoded in the letter.
 However, Murdock is able to escape from his captors when they run into Kincaid while taking Murdock back to his hotel.
 The flashback ends, and Murdock slips away.

 Now suspicious of Coral, Murdock goes to her apartment to confront her.
 She claims innocence, but finally admits that she shot Chandler in self-defence, not Drake.
 She claims she went to Martinelli for advice and gave him the murder weapon to dispose of, but he has been blackmailing her ever since.

 Now in love with Coral himself, Murdock agrees to leave town with her, but insists on retrieving the incriminating weapon first, despite Coral's objections.
 He detonates napalm grenades in Martinelli's office, compelling him to reveal that Coral is his wife, and still was when she married Chandler.
 He claims he killed Chandler when he learned the man still had a long life ahead of him, then framed Drake so that Coral could inherit Chandler's estate.
+Martinelli also claims he only ordered Krause to 'shadow' Johnny when he returned home, and that the sadistic Krause was responsible for Johnny's fatal car crash.

 Terrified of burning to death, Krause jumps through a window to escape the flames.
 Murdock obtains the incriminating gun, and marches Martinelli ahead of him en route to police headquarters.
 As Martinelli opens the door to leave he is shot and killed by Coral.

 Murdock jumps into her car and they drive off together.
-He accuses her of having just tried to kill him, and tells her that she's going to fry.
+He accuses her of having just tried to kill him, and tells her that she's going to fry in the electric chair.
 He floors the car, she shoots him, and the car crashes head-on into a tree.
-Murdock survives, but Coral suffers mortal injuries.
+Murdock survives, Coral professes her love at the hospital, then expires from her injuries.